-Now that we’ve presented the most common prompts, let’s consider a few tips that should contribute to outstanding reference letters.
+Now that we’ve presented the most common grids and prompts, let’s consider a few tips that should contribute to outstanding reference letters.

-Know What Admission Directors Seek In Reference Letters
+Recognize What MBA Admissions Directors Seek In Recommendation Letters

 Know the Hallmark Characteristics of Great Recommenders

 A great recommender is a candidate’s champion.
 They need to fit the profile of the “raving fans” cited by management gurus like Ken Blanchard and Tony Robbins.
-Because the quality of a recommendation letter mostly depends on whom the candidate selects to write it, their enthusiasm level amounts to a crucial benchmark and a major decision factor.
+Because the likelihood of a great MBA recommendation letter mostly depends on whom the candidate selects to write it, their enthusiasm level amounts to a crucial benchmark and a major deciding factor.
 When considering different possible recommenders, applicants should compare their enthusiasm levels.

 Ideally, a solid recommender will be the candidate’s present supervisor or a recent one.
-Most business schools require at least one reference letters from a manager who directly supervised the candidate, usually either the candidate’s boss or boss’s boss.
-Preferably this supervisory responsibility should last about a year, and this should be recent experience, if possible within the past 12 to 24 months.
+Most business schools require at least one reference letter from a line manager who directly supervised the applicant, usually either the candidate’s boss or boss’ boss.
+Preferably this supervisory responsibility should last about a year, and if possible, this should be recent experience within the past 12 to 24 months.

-Many applicants assume that someone with a prestigious title would amount to a fabulous choice as a recommender.
+Many applicants assume that someone with a prestigious title—such as a chief executive officer, chief financial officer, or chief marketing officer—would amount to a fabulous choice as a recommender.
 However, it is unwise to select someone like this—even if they are a well-connected alumnus of the school—when it will be obvious to the adcoms reading the letter that such an executive ranks way too high above the candidate on the organization chart to have directly supervised their work.

-To write great letters, recommenders need to have directly supervised candidates, and know them and their work well.
-Admission committee members want to see multi-page letters full of compelling, detailed examples supporting contentions that applicants performed better or offer greater leadership potential than most comparable individuals in similar roles.
-Someone who doesn’t know a candidate very well won’t be able to fill a lengthy letter with these detailed examples.
+To write great recommendation letters, recommenders need to have directly supervised MBA candidates and know them and their work well.
+Admissions committee members want to see letters full of compelling, detailed examples supporting contentions that applicants performed better or offer greater leadership potential than most comparable individuals in similar roles.
+Someone who doesn’t know a candidate very well won’t be able to fill a letter with these detailed examples.

-Besides, Karla Cohen of Fortuna Admissions points out that it’s important to select one who can comment on an applicant’s progress, especially a recommender “who’s actually witnessed [one’s] development and growth first hand.”
+Besides, Karla Cohen of Fortuna Admissions points out that it’s important to select one who can comment on an applicant’s progress, especially a recommender:

-To be polite in these situations, a prestigious executive often will accept a candidate’s letter request, but will generally submit a form letter full of vague, general, and empty platitudes which the adcoms will consider useless.
+To be polite in these situations, a prestigious executive often will accept a candidate’s letter-writing request, but will generally submit a form letter full of vague, general, and empty platitudes that the adcoms will consider useless.
 In some cases, this result can actually damage an otherwise stellar candidate’s overall impression.

 Candidates should not select university professors to serve as recommenders, even those from graduate programs.
-Business school admissions committees will consider such references tangential and discard them.
+MBA admissions committees will consider such references tangential and discard them.

 And applicants should never, under any circumstances, ask a spouse or family member to serve as a recommender.
 Providing such a letter can damage the credibility of one’s entire application.

 Because this project typically requires several work sessions, ideally a recommender will be someone with whom the client can work with in person.
-For many of these meetings, Skype video or phone sessions can work.
-However, as mentioned above, the first crucial meeting in which a candidate meets with a potential recommender should probably take place in person, even if the candidate needs to book a flight.
+For many of these meetings, online video or phone sessions can work, and during the Covid-19 crisis, these probably will amount to the only options with which most recommenders will agree.
+However, during periods not encumbered by a pandemic, the first crucial meeting in which a candidate meets with a potential recommender should probably take place in person, even if the candidate needs to book a flight.

-The best recommendation writers are busy people, and anything candidates can do to save them time and effort and limit the scope of their work will help.
+The best recommendation letter-writers are busy, and anything candidates can do to save them time and effort and limit the scope of their work will help.
 Candidates should write a well-organized document called a recommendation brief containing these sections:

 - The list of the schools to which the candidate will apply